-Office hours are 8 a.m. to 4:30 p.m., Tuesday through Saturday (closed for certain holidays and special events).
+The center is now open to the public 8:30 a.m.-4:30 p.m.
+Tuesday through Saturday.
+We are closed on Easter, Thanksgiving, Christmas and New Year's holidays.
 Group activities are scheduled by appointment only.
 Day-use activities are welcome.
 Activities are funded by the 1/8th cent Conservation Sales Tax Amendment 75, thus are free to school and approved groups.
 Please register at the education center upon arrival.

 Potlatch Conservation Education Center (PCEC) at Cook's Lake near Casscoe, is a conservation education facility that operates under a joint agreement between the U.S. Fish & Wildlife Service, the Arkansas Game and Fish Foundation, and the Arkansas Game and Fish Commission.
 It is located 20 miles southeast of Stuttgart on the Dale Bumpers White River National Wildlife Refuge.
 The 72-acre facility is surrounded by 1,850 acres of upland and bottomland hardwood forest that includes a two-mile long oxbow lake and a 40-acre green timber reservoir.

 In 1947, Lion Oil Company purchased the entire Cook's Lake property from various landowners.
 Some owned small parcels while others owned rather significant portions of land.
 They constructed a 4,800 sq. ft. lodge, which was used primarily as a duck-hunting lodge.
 In 1967, Lion Oil Company sold the Cook's Lake property to Mark Townsend of Stuttgart.
 Mr. Townsend retained ownership of the property until 1971.
 He then sold it to Potlatch, Inc., but retained lifetime hunting and fishing privileges.
 Upon his death in 1997, the property reverted to the exclusive control of Potlatch.